harlanji/event-sourcing-clj/README.md

 You write the descriptions of these things in pure functions to a familiar / standard API and then the build or runtime system can intelligently recompose the logic to run with scale.

+Datatypes and construction of expressions can communicate intent like body language.
+From this we can infer transactional boundaries and possibly other things for recomposition.

 It uses monitoring to optimize runtime conditions, like an online query planner + optimizer.

 `Compose(Config, Code, Data, Metrics)`